WolfgangHG/WinFormsDesignerGenerics/README.md

 Whenever you make changes to "FormGeneric.resx", you will have to copy the content of this file to "FormGeneric\`1.resx".

-To open this form in designer, we need three changes:
+To sum it up: In order to open this form in designer, we need three changes:

 * Step 1: In the main form file, replace this: